sagihaider/Invisibility-Cloak_CW_2021_22/README.md

 cv2.destroyAllWindows()
 ```

 2. Store a single frame before starting the infinite loop.
 You did it above.
-(Note: We have to capture the background so that if the cloth comes infront of camera then it shows the background.)
+(Note: We have to capture the background so that if the cloth comes in front of the camera then it shows the background.)
-3. Detect the color of the cloth and create a mask.
+3. Detect the colour of the cloth and create a mask.
 4. Apply the mask on frames.
 5. Combine masked frames together.
 6. Removing unnecessary noise from masks.

 ***